Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 [EVA_MissionAccomplished]
 Sound=          ; filename, audio file for this speech entry.
 Omit the extension.
 Defaults to the speech entry's INI name.
 Text=           ; string, descriptive text for this entry.
 It is not spoken.
+Category=System ; subtitle category, valid options are "System" and "Story".
 Priority=NORMAL ; speech priority for this entry, see Priority Values below.
 Delay=0.2       ; float, delay, in seconds, before this speech starts.
 FShift=1.0      ; float, pitch multiplier for this speech entry.